-Learn more about today's diesels with these repair tips from our of ASE-certified master technicians.
+Learn more about today's diesel engines with these repair tips from our team of ASE-certified master technicians.

-To keep diesel trucks running powerfully and smoothly, BWD® Diesel is proud to offer a line of 100% new Diesel Fuel Injectors, which includes new OE-production fuel injectors for 6.0L and 6.4L Ford® Power Stroke® engines.
-BWD® Diesel offers full ‘original equipment’ design, engineering, and manufacturing, so every BWD® Diesel new fuel injector is equal in quality.
-To learn more about our full diesel offering—which includes turbochargers, diesel fuel injection pumps, and much more.
+To keep diesel engines running powerfully and smoothly, BWD Diesel is proud to offer a line of 100% new Diesel Fuel Injectors, which includes new OE-production fuel injectors for 6.0L and 6.4L Ford Power Stroke engines.
+BWD Diesel offers full ‘original equipment’ design, engineering, and manufacturing, so every BWD Diesel new fuel injector is equal in quality.